 Many old farms in the historical production areas have preserved the cool, deep cellars with low windows where milk used to be poured into big containers to allow the cream to rise.
 According to the traditional Boeren Leyden cheesemaking process, the morning milk is left to stand all day so that the cream to rise to the top.
 In the evening, the cream is taken off and the evening milk is added.
 The cream that rises during the night is taken off the following morning and the milk is heated to 28-30 degrees celsius.
-Then the rennet is added and, a few hours later, the curd is broken down into 5-10 millimeter particles.
+Then the rennet is added and, 30 minutes later, the curd is broken down into 5-10 millimeter particles.
 The extra whey is drained and the curd is worked by hand, with a technique similar to cheddaring.
 Curd containing cumin seeds is placed into hoops, between two layers of curd without cumin.
 After they have been pressed for a few hours, the wheels of cheese are removed and passed through the so-called zakpers, a press that gives the cheese its typical shape with rounded edges.
 After about 4 days in brine, the rind is coated with a thin film of reddish-brown paste made from annatto seeds.

-The Presidium promotes cheesemakers from the historical area, skimming milk with natural procedures and making 10-12 kg forms to be seasoned for at least 12-18 months.
-Just a very few farmsteads have their cows graze on open pastures on the polders and maintain a historical cheesemaking process that is on the verge of diappearing.
+The Presidium promotes cheesemakers from the historical area, skimming milk with natural procedures and making 10-12 kg forms to be seasoned repined for at least 12-18 months.
+Just a very few farmsteads have their cows graze on open pastures on the polders and maintain a historical cheesemaking process that is on the verge of disappearing.

 A selection committee for the Presidium sets up tasting sessions evey year to provide the market with the best Boeren Leyden, which are sold under the Boeren Leyden Traditioneel brand.
-Only cheese made from summer pasture milk is included in the Slow Food Presidium.
+Only cheese made from raw summer pasture milk is included in the Slow Food Presidium.

 Southern provinces of The Netherlands, in particular the villages of Warmond, Oud-Ade, De Kaag, and Zoeterwoude around Leiden.